sdruskat/2019-11-21-nl-escience-symposium/slides.md

 :::::::::::::: {.columns}
 ::: {.column width="55%"}

-- We, the research software community, can make use of the brand, e.g.,
+- We, the research software community, can make use of the brand, e.g.:
-    - Policy changes create leverage (FAI**RSE** anyone?)
+    - Policy changes create leverage (FAI**RSE**?)
-    - Visibility for software sustainability concerns
+    - May increase visibility for software sustainability concerns

 :::
 ::: {.column width="40%"}